n-c0de-r/n-c0de-r/README.md

 - 🔭 When I'm not preparing classes or tutoring, I try to learn more about Game Based Learning.
 - 🎮 Learning Godot & GDScript, Unity & C#.
 Since I see myself in EduTech and Gamification.
-      Currently doing courses on game engines, physics and AI, while fidgeting with some projects in my free time.
+      Currently doing courses on game engines, physics and AI, while fidgeting with some projects in my free time to show the skills.
-- 🌱 Like Web Dev + JS too, and gained experience with TypeScript.
+- 🌱 Into Web Dev + JS too, and gained experience with TypeScript.
+Would love to make more cross-platform web apps.
 - 👯 Looking for an internship abroad in summer '23 and a long-term working student opportunity after that.
 - 💬 Ask me about pixelart, edutech, good storytelling & game design.
 I'm a beginner, but passionate about these.